jpoehls/zduck.com/_posts/2013/2013-12-10-differential-backups-using-7zip-and-powershell.md

 * I need to backup to a local drive.
 * I need to upload backups to my user share on the company network.
 * I need a scheduled task that will perform the backup on a regular basis.
-* I'm a laptop user so a scheduled task won't work well for the upload portion.
-I need a desktop shortcut that I can use to initiate the upload to the server.
-Since I'm only occasionally connected, I'll use this to upload the backups when I know I'll be connected to VPN long enough for it to go through.

 **Implementation details**

 * Differential backups.
 Because I'll be uploading these over a VPN, I want them to be as small as possible.
 Differential backups will allow me to upload a full backup once (or occasionally) and then upload much small backups daily.
 * LZMA compression.
-Once again, because I'm uploading all of this over a VPN I want my backups as small as possible.
 I'll sacrifice some speed during the backup stage but save a ton of time on the upload by compressing my backups using 7-zips LZMA (7z) compression format.
 * Local hard drive space is limited so I'll only keep the most recent backup locally.
 I'll keep past backups on the company network and manually prune old ones when needed.
-This will be a casual but potentially useful safety net if I ever need to roll back to a specific point in time.
+This will be a casual safety net if I ever need to roll back to a specific point in time.

 **Results**